ShubhiJain67/LeetCode/README.md

 LeetCode 1323 : Maximum 69 Number (83_Easy)

 LeetCode 1325 : Delete Leaves with a Given Value (194_Medium)

+LeetCode 1331 : Rank Transform of an Array (197_Easy)

 LeetCode 1337 : The K Weakest Rows in a Matrix (116_Easy)